rspamd/rspamd/doc/markdown/workers/fuzzy_storage.md

 - `database` - path to the sqlite storage
 - `expire` - time value for hashes expiration
-- `allow_map` - string, array of strings or a map of IP addresses that are allowed to perform changes to fuzzy storage
+- `allow_update` - string, array of strings or a map of IP addresses that are allowed to perform changes to fuzzy storage (you should also set `read_only = no` in your fuzzy_check plugin).

 Here is an example configuration of fuzzy storage: